lksriemer/global_counter/README.md

 }

 // We create a new global, thread-safe Counter.
-// Could also do this in the main fn. global_counter!(
+// Could also do this in the main fn or wherever. global_counter!(
-    COUNTER,
+    COUNTER, // Name
-    CardinalityCountedList,
+    CardinalityCountedList, // Type
-    CardinalityCountedList::with_cardinality(0)
+    CardinalityCountedList::with_cardinality(0) // Initial value
 );

 fn main() {